RKEndToEnd/Portfolio/README.md

 * production company warehouses
 * implementation new TMS system as Test Team Leader

 I have started to interest in software testing and web development.
 I work hard to gain knowledge and level up my skills.
-Actually i gain experience in manual testing at test.io and utest.com platforms.
+Actually i gain experience in intern at Inte.team (Scotland) in Laravel and JS.
+I'm also working as manual tester at and utest.com.

 ## My website portfolio
 * [My personal page](http://www.rkendtoend.pl)